FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Protocol relationship

 The schema was primarily designed to describe metadata about the FIX Protocol.
-However, it was also intended to be generic enough to work with other common financial industry protocols, especially when FIX is used in combination with other protocols, or a translation must be performed between protocols.
+However, it is generic enough to work with other common financial industry protocols, especially when FIX is used in combination with other protocols, or a translation must be performed between protocols.

 Usage should be supported for all phases of financial industry workflows, including pre-trade, trade, and post-trade flows.

 ## Content ownership and history

 ### Provenance

-**[PLACEHOLDER: Update this section to make a clear recommendation of DC terms to be used and their semantics]**
+**[ISSUE (Hanno): Update this section to make a clear recommendation of DC terms to be used and their semantics]**

 The `<metadata>` element is used to identify a particular Orchestra file and the issuer of that file.
 It can contain any of the elements defined